 E6.
 Down Payment Assistance and Homebuyer Education and Counseling: The Sacramento Housing and Redevelopment Agency (SHRA) will continue to apply to State HCD for the CalHOME Program to provide down payment assistance.
-The County will promote the CalHome Program to the residents of the Environmental Justice Communities, who are most likely to have been historically excluded from homeownership by mortgage redlining practices.
+The County will promote the CalHome Program to the residents of the areas sensitive to displacement and Environmental Justice Communities, who are most likely to have been historically excluded from homeownership by mortgage redlining practices.
 SHRA will also continue its contracts with approved housing counseling agencies that offer homebuyer education, counseling and post purchase counseling for all homebuyer programs administered by SHRA.